Cervical screening: having a colposcopy

 What is the treatment for removing abnormal cells on the cervix?

 The usual treatment for high grade abnormal cells is to remove them, taking care not to damage the healthy parts of the cervix.
 The treatment most often used to remove abnormal cells is LLETZ (large loop excision of the transformation zone).
-For more information about LLETZ, please ask a member of staff for a copy of the Trust’s LLETZ leaflet.
+For more information, please ask a member of staff for a copy of the LLETZ leaflet.

 After treatment we will invite you to have a cervical screening test sooner than usual to check that the treatment was successful.

 If you are pregnant, we will be able to remove the abnormal cells after you give birth.
-You should talk to the nurse or doctor about when it is best for you to have this done.
+Talk to the nurse or doctor about when it is best for you to have this done.

 What are the risks to having this treatment?